duncombe/netcdf-guidelines/README.md

 ## Scope
 Is this primarily about netCDF files or should it extend to include guidance for TDS, ERDDAP etc?
+*If the document tries to be a primary source, then restrict it to netCDF; if the document aims to be a review, presenting summaries and pointing to primary sources, then open it up to the other standards, protocols and servers.*

 Do we discuss the relationship to Archives?